srikarpisupati/srikarpisupati.github.io/Alpa.md

 ## Technical Limitations

 For smaller/easier problems, the overhead of computing and optimizing all possible layouts is not worth quick manual algorithm selection.

+Also, Alpa assumes that all GPUs in a mesh are homogeneous, although this is always not the case.

 ## How to improve limitations

 These issues can be solved by expanding the framework to allow dynamic execution plans, such that they can adapt to changing workloads.
+Also, to handle heterogeneous GPU meshes, it could be possible that the allocation model doesn't split evenly across devices, but instead splits based on the expected performance of a device.